Roxie-32/laravel-notifications/README.md

 [image]

 Amazing job🤩!
-At this point, you can proceed to testing by making a deposit to view how your notifications display on the dashboard after its successful.
+At this point, you can proceed to test by making a deposit to view how your notifications display on the dashboard after it's successful.
-However lets go a bit further into including mail notifications.
-When a deposit is made, we want to display notifications in the dashboard and also send a mail to the user.
+However, let's go a bit further into including mail notifications.
+When a deposit is made, we want to display notifications in the dashboard and send a mail to the user.

 ## How to Send Email Notifications

 ### Update `**.env**`  mail configurations

-You need to update these environment variables  with valid mailer credentials that your app will need to send mails to users.
+You need to update these environment variables with valid mailer credentials that your app will need to send emails to users.

 ```php
     MAIL_MAILER=